pwest22/OS-Programming-Assignment-2/README.md

 Each subsequent line is reserved for the processess' allocations and their maximums.\
 The final three lines are reserved for the available resources.
 # Purpose:
-This code is an example of The Banker's Algorithm, showing the safe sequence for any given number of programs and resources.
+This code is an example of The Banker's Algorithm, (theoretically) showing the safe sequence for any given number of programs and resources.
 # Output:
 This code will output the safe sequence of the programs given in the input file.
 For this particular input file, the code outputs the following: